Prostate Cancer Chattanooga TN

 - If the cancer is slow- growing and confined to the prostate gland, you may be advised to undergo Active Surveillance.
 This means careful monitoring with PSA tests, DREs, and ultrasounds at regular intervals.
 Sometimes additional biopsies may be recommended as well.

-- Radical prostatectomy is surgical removal of the prostate gland when the tumor has been classified as aggressive.
-In early stages it may provide a cure and reduce the risk of recurrence.
+- Radical prostatectomy is the surgical removal of the prostate gland when the tumor has been classified as aggressive.
+In the early stages, it may provide a cure and reduce the risk of recurrence.
 It can be performed by open surgery or robotic/laparoscopic surgery with or without sparing of the nerves, depending on your specific cancer.
-Nerve sparing prostatectomy is designed to preserve sexual function.
+Nerve-sparing prostatectomy is designed to preserve sexual function.

 - Our urology specialists offer the da Vinci® It is a robot-assisted, minimally invasive surgery that enhances vision, precision and control for removal of the prostate following early diagnosis of prostate cancer.

 - Radiation therapy can be accomplished outside the body or internally with radiation beads implanted in the prostate gland (brachytherapy).

 - Cyrosurgery (freezing the prostate gland cells) is an alternative to prostatectomy where the patient does not want radical prostatectomy or is not a candidate for that surgical technique.
 It destroys the entire gland and some surrounding tissue.

 - Hormone therapy is used to stop production of male hormones.
 If the prostate tumor does not respond to hormonal therapy it is called hormone-resistant.
 In this case, chemotherapy may be a good option.

 - Transurethral resection of the prostate (TURP) may be used to relieve symptoms of BPH or the prostate tumor, or for men who’s tumor is confined to the prostate gland and cannot have a prostatectomy.